• Video

 • Learning Journey

-The curricula in years 7 and 8 consists of 24 units of work in total.
-All students, wherever possible, follow the same curriculum, but extension objectives allow for exploration in more depth for some.
+The curricula in Years 7 and 8 consists of 20 units of work in total.
+All students, wherever possible, follow the same curriculum.
+However, for some students our developmental objectives will allow time for securing key sills, whereas extension objectives allow for exploration in more depth.
 The curriculum at this stage is designed to embed and extend number skills as well as exploring the essential algebraic skills needed for success at GCSE.
 The units will build upon previous material taught, so that students have a greater exposure to the topics and in a different format, for example ratio is further explored through currency conversion and scale.

 The curriculum has also been designed with other subjects in mind.
-For example, measures are visited early in year 7 to support learning in Design Technology, whilst standard form is taught in year 8 as this supports the learning in Science.
-To support students in their application of their mathematical skills we have introduced “Wordy Wednesdays” in both years which allow all students across the school to practice their application of skills to worded problems.
+For example, standard form is taught within number systems as this supports the learning in Science, and measures are visited early in Year 7 to support learning in Design Technology.
+To support students in their application of their mathematical skills, we have introduced “Wordy Wednesdays” in both years.
+These booklets contain ‘wordy’ problems designed to help students to see where their maths skills might be applied in a ‘real world’ context and develop their problem-solving technique.

 Table of Topics

 We aim to enter all students for GCSE mathematics.
-We follow a three year GCSE course, starting in year 9, which allows us to explore the GCSE course in depth and use the skills acquired in Y7 and Y8 to access more demanding mathematics.
+We follow an approximately three-year GCSE course, starting during Year 9, which allows us to explore the GCSE course in depth and use the skills acquired in Year 7 and Year 8 to access more demanding mathematics.
 Our aim is to create confident, numerate students who are well equipped mathematically to continue their life beyond school.

 GCSE maths is tiered and so students either follow the foundation tier scheme of work or the higher tier scheme of work.
 All students, however, cover the same five broad areas: number, algebra, ratio and proportion, geometry and statistics, but at different rates and at different depths, dependent upon their tier of entry.

-As well as learning new concepts, we support students in applying their mathematical knowledge through use of our Wordy Wednesday booklets which contain ‘wordy’ problems designed to help students to see where their maths skills might be applied in a ‘real world’ context.
+As well as learning new concepts, we continue to support students in applying their mathematical knowledge through the use of our Wordy Wednesday booklets as mentioned above.
+During Year 11, we introduce past paper practice one a fortnight, allowing pupils to gain exposure to GCSE papers, including looking at question style and language use.
 In addition, GCSE mathematics provides students with essential skills for other key subjects such as Science, Geography, Computer Science and Food & Nutrition, as well as providing students with the tools they need to flourish beyond school.

 Year 9, 10 and 11 – Foundation MathsYear 9, 10 and 11 – Higher Maths